datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 eventually has a `BIDS-compliant <http://bids-standard.github.io/bids-validator/>`_ dataset.

-Creating reproducible (scientific) analyses seems to require so much:
-One needs to share data, scripts, results, and instructions on how to use data and scripts to obtain the results.
-A researcher at any stage of their career can struggle to remember which script needs to be run in which order, or to create comprehensible instructions for others on where and how to obtain data and how to run which script at what point in time.
-This leads to failed replications, a loss of confidence in results, and major time requirements for anyone trying to reproduce others or even their own analyses.

-But what is worse, even if an analysis workflow is fully captured and version-controlled, and data and code are being linked, an analysis may not reproduce.
-Comprehensive *computational* reproducibility requires that also the *software* involved in an analysis and its precise versions need to be known.
+When he writes his analysis scripts he takes extra care to responsibly version control every change.
+He happily notices how much cleaner his directories are, and how he and other can transparently see how his code evolved.
+Once everything is set up, he runs his analysis using large and complex neuroscientific software packages that he installed on his computer a few years back.
+Finally, he writes a paper and publishes his findings in a prestigious peer-reviewed journal.
+His data and code can be accessed by others easily, as he makes them publicly available.

+A few months after his great accomplishment Allan starts to get emails by colleagues and strangers that report that his scripts do not produce the same results as the ones reported in the publication.
+Startled and confused he investigates what may be the issue.
+After many sleepless nights he realizes:
+The software he used was fairly old!
+More recent versions of the same software compute results slightly different, changed function's names, and fixed discovered bugs in the underlying source code.

 The DataLad Approach
 ^^^^^^^^^^^^^^^^^^^^

+Even if an analysis workflow is fully captured and version-controlled, and data and code are being linked, an analysis may not reproduce.
+Comprehensive *computational* reproducibility requires that also the *software* involved in an analysis and its precise versions need to be known.

+DataLad can help with this.
+Using the ``datalad-containers`` extension, complete software environments can be captured in computational containers, added to (and thus shared together with) datasets, and linked with commands and outputs they were used for.

 Step-by-Step